 The granting of a fellowship or research grant does not imply any liability on the part of the FWO for any injury or damage to persons or property which may result, directly or indirectly, from such research.

 They are required to strictly comply with all relevant ethical and legal provisions at European and national level and shall act in accordance with responsible research practices as laid down in, amongst others, the Ethical Code for scientific research in Belgium (2009) and other deontological declarations and protocols.
 If, in the context of international cooperation, the subject and/or experimental procedure(s) in one of the non-EU partner countries raises ethical questions, ethical approval in the country where the experiments are to be carried out is not sufficient.
 In order to avoid 'ethics dumping', an ethical verification in a Flemish or European research centre is also required before the ethically sensitive research activity(ies) can start.
 Subsidised researchers must conduct their research in a rigorous and independent manner and faithfully disseminate and use the results.

 Art.
 4bis – Research integrity

 §1.
 Role of host institutions

 - The host institutions where FWO beneficiaries carry out their research projects conduct a preventive policy with respect to scientific integrity and ensure the scientific integrity with which such research is to be carried out.

 - In this context, the administration of the host institution is required to inform the secretary-general of FWO as soon as they have established breaches of scientific integrity committed by beneficiaries of the FWO and after all the relevant customary procedures of the institute have been followed and there is no reasonable doubt as to the breach and its precise nature.

-- The secretary-general of FWO will notify the host institution of any serious indications of breaches of research integrity committed by one of the beneficiaries of the FWO.
+- The secretary-general of FWO will notify the host institution of any serious indications of breaches of scientific integrity committed by one of the beneficiaries of the FWO.
 The host institution will thereupon initiate its customary procedure for breaches of scientific integrity.
 The host institution will in that case conduct the investigation in accordance with its own rules, and send its findings to the FWO.